IT2901Nordic2024/frontend/README.md

     - **navBar**: Component for displaying a navigation bar.
     - **shadcnComponents**: Components provided by the Shadcn UI library.
       - **button**: Displays a button or a component that looks like a button.
+      - **button2**: Button used by shadcn calender component.
       - **card**: Displays a card with header, content, and footer.
+      - **CoolCard**: functional component that shows text in a visualy appealing way
       - **form**: Building forms with React Hook Form and Zod.
       - **input**: Displays a form input field or a component that looks like an input field.
       - **label**: Renders an accessible label associated with controls.